 Breeder/owners may apply for up to two stallions to be included in the screening.
 Following a valid and approved online application, Horse Sport Ireland will notify the selected approved veterinarian and cover the cost of screening and a full radiological report from an expert radiological panel.

-All relevant documentation must be submitted by 1st October 2025
+All relevant documentation must be submitted by TBC

 Please CLICK HERE for full details regarding terms, conditions and eligibility.